 Coronavirus: problems getting a National Insurance number

-Due to the coronavirus pandemic, some people are unable to apply for a National Insurance number.
+Due to the pandemic, some people have been unable to apply for a National Insurance number.
 On this page, we explain what this means for those starting work or claiming benefits in the UK.

 What is a National Insurance number and why do I need it?